Before Sending Your Kid To A Daycare Facility - Read This:

 Check out our article on more rights parents have when it comes to their child being injured while at daycare: What Are My Rights As A Parent When Dealing With A Daycare Lawsuit?

 Reminder About How To Select The Right Daycare Facility

-Check out why the Texas Department of Family and Protective Services goes to your house after reporting an incident at a daycare.
+Check out our article, "Why Is The Texas Department of Family and Protective Services At My House" to understand what happens after reporting an incident at a daycare.

 If you ever find yourself in a position where your child was injured, neglected, or abused while in the care of a daycare facility, make sure that after your child receives proper medical treatment that you call our office.
 We can explain what you are entitled to under the law and help you pursue justice for your child.